-- (vii) Lot depth.
-100 feet.

-- (viii) Parking.
-See Section 5.1 for permitted uses' parking.

-- (2) One family dwellings.

-- (i) Height.
-45 feet.

-- (ii) Front building setback.
-25 feet.

-- (iii) Rear building setback.
-20 feet.

-(iv) Side building setback.
-There shall be a side building setback on each side of a building not less than five feet in width.
+- (2) Conflict.
+In the event of conflict between the uses listed in the Land Use Matrix and those listed in Subsection (1), the uses listed in this subsection shall be deemed those authorized in the district. - (b) Maximum height, minimum area and setback requirements: - (1) Height.
+75 feet. - (2) Front building setback.
+25 feet. - (3) Side building setback.
+No side building setback is required except that where a side line of a lot in this district abuts upon the side line of a lot in any residential zone, a side building setback of not less than six feet shall be provided. - (4) Corner lots.
 Buildings on corner lots shall have 15-foot side building setbacks adjacent to the street where the rear lot lines of the corner lots coincide with the rear lot lines of the adjacent lots.
-Buildings on corner lots shall have 25-foot side building setbacks adjacent to the street where the rear lot lines of the corner lots coincide with the rear lot lines of the corner lots coincide with the side lot lines of the adjacent lots. (v) Garage setback.
+Buildings on corner lots shall have 25-foot side building setbacks adjacent to the street where the rear lines of the corner lots coincide with the side lot lines of the adjacent lots.
+Where a minimum 25-foot setback is required, a canopy at least eight feet in height, attached to the main building, may be built within 15 feet of the property line so long as such construction will not obstruct the vision of vehicular or pedestrian traffic. - (5) Garage setback.
 Where a driveway is located in front of a garage, the garage shall be setback 20 feet from the right-of-way or the driveway to the garage shall be at least 20 feet long to provide enough space for a vehicle to park without overhanging into the right-of-way, if the garage door is closed.
 (See Illustration 8 in Sec.
-5.1-1)
+5.1-1) - (6) Residential setback.
+Effective November 8, 2006, where any building abuts a one or two family use or zoning district, the setback from the one or two family property line shall be at least 20 feet plus one foot for each foot of building height over 20 feet. - (7) Rear building setback.
+20 feet. - (8) Width of lot.
+60 feet. - (9) Lot depth.
+100 feet. - (10) Parking.
+See Section 5.1 for permitted uses' parking.